flyway/flyway-play/README.md

 Flyway module for Play 2.4 or later.
 It aims to be a substitute for play-evolutions.

-This module is successor of [tototoshi/play-flyway](https://github.com/tototoshi/play-flyway), which is a Play Plugin supporting Play 2.1 ~ 2.3.

 ## <a class="anchor" name="features"></a>Features

  - Based on [Flyway](https://flywaydb.org/)